jacksho-vfx/onepiece/README.md

 inspect render and ingest metrics from a browser.
 Run `perona web dashboard --host 0.0.0.0 --port 8065` to expose the FastAPI app;
 toggle `--reload/--no-reload` for development auto-reloads and adjust `--log-level` as needed, with defaults bound to `127.0.0.1:8065`.
-Use `perona version` to print the current dashboard build number directly from the CLI. 【F:src/apps/perona/app.py†L1-L80】
+Supply `--settings-path path/to/settings.toml` to load an alternate configuration before the server boots; the CLI exports the path via `PERONA_SETTINGS_PATH` so the FastAPI app picks it up on startup.
+Use `perona version` to print the current dashboard build number directly from the CLI. 【F:src/apps/perona/app.py†L1-L107】

 ### Rendering standalone scenes with Chopper